earlephilhower/arduino-pico/README.md

 * Installable filesystem support (SD, LittleFS, etc.)
 * Updated debug infrastructure
 * I2S port from pico-extras

+# Tutorials from Across the Web
+Here are some links to coverage and additional tutorials for using `arduino-pico`
+* Arduino Support for the Pi Pico available!
+And how fast is the Pico? - https://youtu.be/-XHh17cuH5E

 # Contributing
 If you want to contribute or have bugfixes, drop me a note at <earlephilhower@yahoo.com> or open an issue/PR here.